 - Ability to manage and analyze large data sets

 - Experience in developing or validating mathematical models

 - Ability to present technical issues to nontechnical audiences and to clearly articulate findings verbally and in writing

-- Willingness to travel up to 50 percent of your time in the program
+- Willingness to travel throughout the duration of the program

 - Meet the Protected Individual requirement.
 See Note 1.